peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * System.ArgumentNullException:
 The parameter <i>options</i>
 is null.

 <a id="EncodeToBytes"></a>
 ### EncodeToBytes

     public byte[] EncodeToBytes();

 Writes the binary representation of this CBOR object and returns a byte array of that representation.
 If the CBOR object contains CBOR maps, or is a CBOR map itself, the keys to the map are written out to the byte array in an undefined order.
-The example code given in**PeterO.Cbor.CBORObject.WriteTo(System.IO.Stream)**can be used to write out certain keys of a CBOR map in a given order.
-For the CTAP2 canonical ordering, which is useful for implementing Web Authentication, call  `EncodeToBytes(new CBOREncodeOptions(false,false,true))`  rather than this method.
+The example code given in**PeterO.Cbor.CBORObject.WriteTo(System.IO.Stream)**can be used to write out certain keys of a CBOR map in a given order. or the CTAP2 canonical ordering, which is useful for implementing Web uthentication, call `EncodeToBytes(new CBOREncodeOptions(false,false,true))
+        ` rather than this method.

 <b>Return Value:</b>